epurpur/python-intro/README.md

 # Difference between R and Python?
 (Simplified)
 * They are both open source programming languages
 * Python is general purpose while R is focused on statistics and data analysis
+* However, R has grown hugely and has become much more wide ranging
 * You can also do stats with Python.
 Many packages available
     * NumPy
     * SciPy